-"For the Maasai, there is no other option than to find alternatives to their original way of life.
-A school is quite important to develop new perspectives for future generations."
+“The Maasai have no choice but to find alternatives to their original way of life.
+A school is very important for developing new perspectives for future generations.”

 Carsten Altstadt (30)

-With your help, we can professionally build a well in the barren volcanic area, ensuring access to clean drinking water.
+With your help we can professionally build a well in the barren volcanic area and thus ensure access to clean drinking water.

-The donated artificial turf pitch needs to be professionally installed.
-We need expanded equipment for both soccer fields.
+The artificial turf must be professionally laid.
+We need advanced equipment for both football fields.

 We want to offer more soccer camps for girls and boys in Ngabobo.
-In addition, we need more football equipment and a room set to stay overnight.
+For this we need more football equipment and room facilities to stay overnight.

 On dry land

-The Maasai of Ngabobo often still live in mud huts very remote in the lowlands on the border with Kenya.
+The Maasai of Ngabobo often still live in remote mud huts in the lowlands on the border with Kenya.
 The steppe is very dry and is considered one of the poorest regions in the world.
-School education and health care are far from being a matter of course here.
-On the contrary, the situation for the Maasai there is becoming increasingly difficult.
-The government is taking away the land they need to survive.
-But without enough grazing land for their animals, the Maasai can no longer sustain themselves.
-The result is not only a lack of perspective for people, but also the destruction of established structures and the unique nature.
+Education and health care are by no means normal here.
+On the contrary: the situation for the Maasai is becoming increasingly difficult.
+The government is taking away the land they rely on for survival.
+But without enough graslands for their animals, the Maasai can no longer support themselves.
+The result is not only a lack of prospects for people, but also the destruction of established structures and environment in that region.

-This is the size of our school and sports project area
+That’s how big our school and sports project area is

-Everyone helps build the second Kick for Life soccer field
+Everyone is helping to build the second Kick for Life soccer field

 A not everyday alternative for Africa for kicks away from the usual steppe places

-"If everyone gave a little more than they got, the world would be a better place."
+"If everyone gave a little bit more in return of what they got, then the world would be a better place."